oliveox/watermarker-js/README.md

 - Image: JPEG

 # Help / Contribution
 Drop an issue if you have any questions, suggestions or observations.
-Other not yet implemented cool features I've been thinking about can be found in the [TODO]() file or in code market with `//TODO`.
+Other not yet implemented cool features I've been thinking about can be found in the [TODO]() file or in code marked with `//TODO`.

 # Credits
 Shout-out to the [node-ffmpeg](https://github.com/damianociarla/node-ffmpeg) project from which I've used the code for getting the overlay in FFmpeg language.